sangtruong92/DAQ-with-Siglent-oscilloscope/README.md

   + Make sure your computer connected to oscilloscope.
   + You can check the IP addess on web brower: http://192.168.1.212/ , for instance.

-3) Change the same IP Adress of oscilloscope in code :
+3) Change the same IP Adress of oscilloscope in code : REMOTE_IP = "169.254.144.94"